emessonSilva/React-Native-CV/README.md

 # React Native Profile App

-This is a simple React Native application showcasing a profile with tabs for different sections like profile information, experience, and education.
+This is a simple React Native application showcasing a profile with tabs for different sections like profile information, experience and education.

 ## Installation